Skip to main content

 STEP 3: Adjusting Heap Memory

-• If increasing the Docker Memory doesn't resolve the issue, modify the Java heap memory settings using the docker run -e _JAVA_OPTIONS='-Xmx<value to be set>' option.
+• If increasing the Docker Memory does not resolve the issue, modify the Java heap memory settings using the docker run -e DWCC_JVM_OPTIONS='-Xmx<value to be set>' option.
 By increasing the heap memory, you provide more memory for the Java application running inside the Docker container.

-For example, to set the Java heap memory to 12GB use: docker run -e _JAVA_OPTIONS='-Xmx12g'
+For example, to set the Java heap memory to 12GB use: docker run -e DWCC_JVM_OPTIONS='-Xmx12g'

 • If running the JAR file and the typical default heap size is smaller than the recommended memory, you should explicitly set it using -Xms and -Xmx.